 Our ExPERT platform, which is based on our Flow Electroporation technology, has been designed to address this rapidly expanding cell therapy market and can be utilized across the continuum of the high-growth cell therapy sector, from discovery and development through commercialization of next-generation, cell-based medicines.
-The ExPERT family of products includes: three instruments, the ATx, STx and GTx; related single-use processing assemblies, or disposables; and software protocols.
+The ExPERT family of products includes: three instruments, the ATx, STx and GTx; portfolio of proprietary related processing assemblies, or disposables; and software protocols.
 We have garnered meaningful expertise in cell engineering via our internal research and development efforts as well as our customer-focused commercial approach, which includes a growing application scientist team.
 The platform is also supported by a robust intellectual property portfolio with 50 granted U.S. and foreign patents and 76 pending patent applications worldwide.

 From leading commercial cell therapy drug developers and top biopharmaceutical companies to top academic and government research institutions, including the U.S. National Institutes of Health, or NIH, our customers have extensively validated our technology.
 We believe the features and performance of our platform have led to sustained customer engagement.
 Our existing customer base ranges from large biopharmaceutical companies, including all of the top 10, and 20 of the top 25, pharmaceutical companies based on 2020 global revenue, to hundreds of biotechnology companies and academic centers focused on translational research.
-As of December 31, 2020, we have placed more than 400 of our electroporation instruments worldwide.
+As of June 30, 2021, we have placed more than 400 of our electroporation instruments worldwide.
+During the year ended December 31, 2020, we sold a total of 70 instruments and leased an additional 16 instruments to our customers.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate revenue sufficient to achieve profitability will depend on the successful further development and commercialization of our products.
 We generated revenue of \$21.6 million and \$26.2 million for the years ended December 31, 2019 and 2020, respectively, and incurred net losses of \$12.9 million and \$11.8 million for those same years.
 As of December 31, 2020, we had an accumulated deficit of \$95.2 million.
+We generated revenue of \$6.5 million and incurred a net loss of \$7.1 million for the three months ended March 31, 2021.
+As of March 31, 2021, we had an accumulated deficit of \$102.3 million.
 We expect to continue to incur net losses as we focus on growing commercial sales of our products in both the United States and international markets, including growing our sales teams, scaling our manufacturing operations, continuing research and development efforts to develop new products and further enhance our existing products.
 Further, following the closing of this offering, we expect to incur additional costs associated with operating as a public company in the United States.